I Felt Like Myself Again at Mass Deployment

 It was because I was surrounded by like-minded veterans and the exceptional staff of The Mission Continues.
 Every single staff member from The Mission Continues I interacted with is impressive.
 They inspire me to nurture my own talents and build on them.

-I fit with The Mission Continues.
+I fit in with The Mission Continues.

 I share their mission of helping communities, our communities, in need.
 I feel safe and in good hands with The Mission Continues having my six.